splatnt/FRCDesign.org/includes/abbreviations.md

 *[Softstop]:  A software-based limit or control mechanism that restricts the movement of a mechanism or component to prevent it from exceeding certain parameters.

+*[hardstops]: A physical limit designed to prevent a mechanism or component from moving beyond a certain point.

+*[Hardstops]: A physical limit designed to prevent a mechanism or component from moving beyond a certain point.

 *[DP]: Diametral pitch is the number of teeth per inch of the pitch circle.

 *[packaging]:  The way in which you fit parts of your robot together in a space